-Don’t blink and miss the tiny seafood shack that, according to several reliable sources, serves the best clam chowder in Northern California, Spud Point Crab Company.
-This is mostly a take-out operation – you walk into the small shop and place your order from a limited menu posted on the wall.
+Don’t blink and miss the tiny seafood shack that, according to several reliable sources, serves the best clam chowder in Northern California, Spud Point Crab Company (1910 Westshore Road, Bodega Bay, 707-875-9472) is mostly a take-out operation – you walk into the small shop and place your order from a limited menu posted on the wall.

 Spud Point Crab Company is run by the Anello family, who opened the retail operation in 2004 and whose descendants came from Italy to Bodega Bay more than a century ago to make their livelihood fishing.
-The Anellos set out at dawn during the fishing season to catch the very super-fresh crab and salmon they sell at their shop, along with several other items.
+During the fishing season the Anellos set out at dawn to catch the super-fresh crab and salmon they sell at their shop, along with several other items.

 The New England-style clam chowder — which is, indeed, outstanding — is loaded with chopped clams and offers a smooth yet rich consistency, with nothing of the heaviness that sometimes mars chowders.

 The shop is also renowned for its crab sandwich — an elliptical, lightly toasted bun packed with ultra-fresh, faintly sweet Dungeness crabmeat.
 It’s a simple creation, devoid of filler, heavy seasonings, or anything else to distract from the purity of fresh seafood.

 Here's an insider’s tip: Everyone gets their own pint of clam chowder.
 Trust me, that rule has saved many a friendship and marriage.
 As an added bonus, you can share a crab sandwich.